What is an email sequence?

-Email sequences can be used at various points throughout your customer journey and can help increase overall CLTV (customer lifetime value) for ecommerce brands.
-They typically consist of at least 2 emails and can be used as a one-off sequence or in ongoing automated campaigns (triggered by an event or action on the site).The marketing funnel offers many opportunities to send email sequences.
-They can educate new subscribers about a product, sell to previous purchasers, and even target people who have left items in their cart.
+They typically consist of at least 2 emails and can be used as a one-off sequence or in ongoing automated campaigns (triggered by an event or action on the site).The email sequence you implement should align with where your customer is in the marketing funnel.
+They may educate new subscribers about a product during the awareness phase, sell to previous purchasers in the loyalty phase, and even target people who have left items in their cart.

-This email sequence educates new subscribers.
+Email sequences during the awareness phase of your marketing funnel educate new subscribers.
 These people likely have not purchased yet and might not know much about the brand.
 Some examples are welcome emails, onboarding drips, and account confirmation emails.
-Each of these sequences would be triggered by a new email subscription or an account creation.
+Each of these email sequences would be triggered by a new email subscription or an account creation.

 Customer account confirmation